UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 assumes that you have cloned the MetaWardsData as detailed [here](https://metawards.org/model_data.html).

+## Setting up data

+The file `README.md` in the `TierData` folder contains information about where to download the relevant shapefiles and lookup tables to convert the 2011 ward-level commuter data to the 2019 wards and LADs.
+There is also code to generate the relevant data for use in the MetaWards model runs.

 ## Setting up design

 The R script `convertDesign.R` contains a simple example of sampling